 Easy Experimentation and Rapid Deployment of DDS Test Applications with Connector Libraries

-RTI Connector for Connext® DDS is a quick and easy way to access the power and functionality of RTI Connext DDS from a variety of different languages including scripting languages.
-It builds on several powerful capabilities of Connext DDS including XML App Creation and Dynamic Data.
+RTI Connector for Connext® DDS is a quick and easy way to access the power and functionality of RTI Connext DDS from a variety of popular scripting languages.
+It builds on several powerful capabilities of Connext DDS including XML-Based Application Creation and Dynamic Data.

 - Publish and Subscribe to Data on the Databus.
 Enables users of scripting languages to tap into the Connext Databus.

 Support.
 This is an experimental RTI product.
 As such, we only offer support through the RTI Community Forum where fellow users and RTI engineers can help you.
-Additionally, along with your questions, we encourage you to post your feedback on the Community Forum! (we'd love your feedback on Connector!)
+Additionally, along with your questions, we encourage you to post your feedback on the Community Forum! (we'd love your feedback on RTI Connector!).